741 Colonel Ledyard Highway

 purposes, that he would note that the salary of his counterpart at the Board of Education was

-Board of Education counterpart was being paid almost $44,000 more per year than he was
+Education counterpart was being paid almost $44,000 more per year than he was being paid,

-being paid, that was a difference of $850 a week, noting that he would remind the Town
+that was a difference of $850 a week, noting that he would remind the Town Council that he

-Council that he is a CPA; while his Board of Education counterpart is not a CPA.
-Mr. Bonin
+is a CPA; while his Board of Education counterpart is not a CPA.
+Mr. Bonin stated that

-stated that based on Councilor Brunelle’s statement that it would seem as though he should
+based on Councilor Brunelle’s statement that it would seem as though he should be making

-be making north of $155,000.
-He stated the Finance Director’s salary that was requested in
+north of $155,000.
+He stated the Finance Director’s salary that was requested in the Fiscal

-the Fiscal Year Budget was not even close to that.
-He stated that he found it ironic that there
+Year Budget was not even close to that.
+He stated that he found it ironic that there was no

 Councilor Ryan tried it fell on deaf ears.

-Mr. Bonin went on to noted Councilor Garcia-Irizarry’s pre-orchestrated contest in which
+Mr. Bonin went on to note Councilor Garcia-Irizarry’s pre-orchestrated comments in which

 she referenced Colchester as a comparison; and he questioned whether any members of the